← Hub / 07 Cheat Sheet

 What it does

 Operates your computer for you.
-Clicks through your browser, opens and edits files, runs through multi-step workflows, processes data at volume, and schedules recurring tasks.
-Where Chat tells you what to do, Cowork actually does it.
+It clicks through the browser, opens and edits files, runs multi-step workflows end to end, processes data at volume, and runs the same routine on a schedule.
+Where Chat tells you what to do, Cowork is the one that actually does it.

 What it can access

-Your screen and browser.
-Local files and folders.
-Scheduled task runners.
-Anything a person could do clicking around your desktop — Cowork can do it without you sitting there.
+Your screen and browser, local files and folders, and scheduled task runners.
+If a person could do it by clicking around your desktop, Cowork can do it without you sitting there watching.

 When to reach for it

-Repetitive multi-step workflows.
-Pulling data out of tools without APIs.
-Cleaning and renaming a folder of files.
-Running the same checklist every Monday.
-Anywhere you'd otherwise hire a VA or block out an afternoon to "just get through it".
+Repetitive multi-step workflows, pulling data out of tools that have no usable API, cleaning and renaming a folder of files, or running the same checklist every Monday morning.
+Anywhere you would otherwise hire a VA or block out an afternoon to just get through it.

 Example prompt